larapack/hook-docs/creating.md

 ### providers
 As an extra thing, you can define the service providers that you wish to load once the hook have been enabled.

+## Installation

+Once you have created your local hook, you can install your it by running `php artisan hook:install NAME` (replace `NAME` with the name of your hook).